Home Pharmaceuticals Europe Aesthetic Medicine Market Size, Top Share, Forecast to 2033

 Report Code: SRPH3221DR

-The global aesthetic medicine market size was worth USD 105 billion in 2021 and is expected to expand to USD 245 billion by 2030, with a CAGR of 9.8% between 2022 and 2030.
-By 2030, with an expected valuation of USD 59132 million Europe is the third largest market of Aesthetic medicines.
-For the period of 2022 to 2030 the CAGR of Aesthetic Medicines is expected to be 10.32% for the European market.
+The global aesthetic medicine market size was valued at USD 87.93 billion in 2024 and is projected to reach from USD 95.12 billion in 2025 to USD 178.42 billion by 2033, growing at a CAGR of 8.18% during the forecast period (2025-2033)., with an expected valuation of USD 124.34 billion Europe is the third largest market of Aesthetic medicines.
+For the period of 2025 to 2033, the CAGR of Aesthetic Medicines is expected to be 14.71% for the European market.

 Aesthetic treatments, often known as cosmetic treatments, are non-surgical procedures that are intended to reduce the appearance of wrinkles, renew the skin, and make it look younger.
 Fine line and wrinkle reduction, fat reduction, stretch mark cures, scar therapy, skin oxygenation and resurrection, body contouring and firming botulinum toxin, and skin repair are all covered under medical aesthetics.
 Aesthetic medicine is primarily concerned with modifying a person's visual look to their liking.
-Scars, excess fat, skin discolouration, skin laxity, moles, and wrinkles are all treated with this procedure.
+Scars, excess fat, skin discoloration, skin laxity, moles, and wrinkles are all treated with this procedure.

 A variety of invasive, minimally invasive, and non-invasive cosmetic procedures are used in aesthetic medicine.
 The global medical aesthetics market is growing as the aged population becomes more aware of such treatments and accepts novel treatments.
 Furthermore, evolving consumer attitudes around wellness, beauty, and healthy aging have increased aesthetic awareness and acceptability, boosting demand from new patient categories like men and millennials.